seanox/aspect-js/manual/motivation.md

 # Motivation
-The separation of web applications into frontend and backend as well as the use of browser-based rich clients and microservices is more than just a trend.
-In addition to the strict separation of components, scalability and modularization are good arguments for this type of application architecture.
+The separation of web applications into frontend and backend as well as the use of browser-based applications and distributed services has changed the structure of software systems.

-The amount of frameworks for browser-based rich clients is huge.
-They differ in functionality, complexity, size and sometimes require their own compilers and servers.

-Seanox aspect-js focuses on a minimalist approach.
-Influenced by the good experiences with JSF (Java Server Faces) in regard to function and an easy integration into the markup, the idea arose for a similar client-side solution and as an experiment to understand reactive rendering, expression language and performance.
+Many frameworks support the development of client-side applications.
+They differ in their concepts, complexity and the amount of additional infrastructure they require.

+Seanox aspect-js originated from the idea of transferring concepts from Java Server Faces (JSF) to the browser environment.
+In particular, the declarative description of user interfaces in markup, expression language, component structures and the connection between views and models were the starting points.

+Another motivation was the transfer of concepts from microservices to micro-frontends.
+The idea is to structure frontend applications into independent, domain-related units that can be dynamically loaded and composed into a larger application.

+The implementation explores how these concepts can be realized using browser technologies and how they interact with reactive rendering, modular resources and client-side application structures.